abhijit-arora/cockatiel-companion/documentation/FSD.md

         *   **(Future Enhancement) Link Previews:** When a user includes a URL in their post, the system will attempt to generate a rich preview card showing the link's title, description, and thumbnail.
         *   **(Future Enhancement) Bookmarking:** Users will be able to save or bookmark Flutters to a private collection for later viewing.

 *   **5.2.
-Content Management & Self-Identification:**
+User Identity & Avatars (NEW SECTION):**

     *   **5.2.1.
-User Self-Identification:** To improve scannability and create a more personal experience, the UI will adapt when displaying a user's own content.
+Thematic Identity:** To foster a fun and privacy-conscious community, users are primarily identified by their thematic labels (e.g., "Mama Birdie of SpiceBox") rather than their real names or emails.

-        *   **"You" Labels:** Instead of their full author label, a user will see a simple "Posted by You" or "by You" label on their own Chirps and replies.
+    *   **5.2.2.
+In-App Avatars (Phase 1):** Instead of custom photo uploads, users can personalize their profile by selecting from a pre-defined library of fun, on-brand, procedurally generated avatars.
+The chosen avatar will represent the user on all of their community content (Chirps, Flutters, replies, and comments).

-        *   **Visual Highlighting:** The cards for a user's own Chirps and replies will have a subtle, distinct background color to make them stand out in feeds.
+    *   **(Future Enhancement) Custom Profile Pictures (Phase 2):** In a future version, the ability for users to upload and crop a custom profile picture from their device will be implemented.
+This will be supported by a secure backend process for image resizing and storage.

     *   **5.2.2.
 Deleting Content:** Users have full control over the content they create.
         *   **Author Control:** The author of a Chirp or a reply can permanently delete it at any time via a menu option.